JSandusky/unrimp/README.md

 	- Lightweight renderer implementations
 		- Designed with AZDO ("Almost Zero Driver Overhead") in mind
 		- Implementations try to stick as best as possible close-to-the-metal and as a result are just a few KiB instead of MiB in memory size
-		- Implementations load the entry points of Direct3D, OpenGL and so on during runtime, meaning it's possible to react on system failures by e.g. dynamically switching to another renderer implementation
+		- Implementations load the entry points of Vulkan, Direct3D, OpenGL and so on during runtime, meaning it's possible to react on system failures by e.g. dynamically switching to another renderer implementation
 	- Support for static and dynamic build
 	- Separation into backend, runtime and toolkit for asset cooking
 		- Backend abstracts way the underlying renderer API like Vulkan/OpenGL/DirectX
 		- Runtime designed with end-user and middleware-user in mind
 			- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
 			- Intented to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic runtime
-		- Toolkit designed with developer in mind: Asset source flexibility, asset background compilation, hot-reloading
+		- Toolkit designed with developer fast iterations in mind: Asset source flexibility, asset background compilation, hot-reloading
 - Cross-platform
 	- Microsoft Windows x86 and x64
 	- Linux